 Once this wireless adapter issue pops up, usually, perhaps your PC has no network connection at all.
 Thus, you would better get down to fixing your wireless adapter or access point issues on Windows 10.

-How to Fix Problem with Wireless Adapter or Access Point on Windows 10, 8, 7?
+How to Fix Problem with Wireless Adapter or Access Point on Windows 11, 10, 8, and 7?

 When you lose wireless connection, you may first try to troubleshoot the network issue with the network troubleshooter in the system.
 Then the network troubleshooting tool warns you of the problem with wireless adapter or access point detected.
 Here since network issue is complicated with many factors involved, you are supposed to follow up to get the wireless network back to Windows 10.